Parrot Cichlids

 Personally, I am against creating man-made hybrids of any cichlid.
 There are over 2300 species of cichlids in the wild and I think that is more than enough variety for anyone to find something of interest.
 Fish stores can only keep so many fish in stock, and space devoted to parrot cichlids is space not devoted to other equally or even potentially more interesting fishes.

 There is more to a fish than just a colorful body swimming in water.
-Cichlids (and other fish) are the way that they are because of the never-ending process of natural selection operating on them to create truly magnificent creatures, highly adapted to the world they live in.
+Cichlids (and other fish) are the way that they are because of the never-ending process of natural selection operating on them to create truly magnificent creatures, highly adapted to the world in which they live.

 The color and form of a wild cichlid exists for many reasons and understanding these reasons and how the fish lives in its natural world heightens the joy of keeping these fish in aquaria.
 We are very fortunate that it is possible to create an environment in an aquarium that is remarkably similar to the conditions that cichlids encounter in the wild, and because of this, we get to witness much of the regular behavior of cichlids including fighting, courting and breeding.